Particl-Community/academy/in-depth/indepth_escrow.rst

 Two-Party Escrow Explained
 ==========================

 To secure transactions and force you and the person you're transacting with to stay honest, Particl uses a unique two-party escrow system.
-It is free to use and entirely autonomous, but it's a;so probably a bit different than what you've used in the past.
+It is free to use and entirely autonomous, but it's also probably a bit different than what you've used in the past.

 This in-depth guide will explain everything you need to know about this unique escrow model so that it won't be any mystery to you anymore!